malvin149/sign-up-form/README.md

 ### ⚙️ Setup and Usage

-1. Getting this project up and running is straightforward
+1. Getting this project up and running is straightforward:

 ```bash
  git clone git@github.com:malvin149/sign-up-form.git